Moving to Las Vegas in 2026: What Relocators Need to Know — Las Vegas real estate

 Why Are So Many People Moving to Las Vegas?

 In 35 years of selling real estate in Las Vegas, I've never seen relocation demand as strong as it is right now.
-The reasons are straightforward: affordable housing, no income tax, sunshine 300 days a year, world-class entertainment, and a diversifying economy that creates real career opportunities.
+The reasons are straightforward: affordable housing, no income tax, sunshine 300 days a year, regionally significant entertainment, and a diversifying economy that creates real career opportunities.

 The pandemic accelerated trends that were already underway.
 Remote workers discovered they could earn Bay Area salaries while living in a home twice the size for half the price.
 Retirees realized their retirement savings stretch dramatically farther in Nevada.
 Young families found neighborhoods with new schools and safe streets that they couldn't afford in their home markets.